osama54/Fortinet/Fortimail.md

 Presonal list| releant for the user only
 Session profiles entries| The list entries will effect only email messages being handled by the IP policy that users that session prifle.

+### This will bypass all AntiSpam checks but not for other profile.

 ---
 ---
 ---